Feasibility of a trapped atom interferometer with accelerating optical traps: Experimental setup for stationary traps

-For a two-level atom with states $\ket{g}$ and $\ket{e}$ (these can be Raman-separated hyperfine states, or other combinations), the probability of measuring state $\ket{g}$ of the atoms at the end of the interferometer sequence is given by $P_{1} = \frac{1}{2}+\frac{1}{2}\Re\bra{\psi_{t=0}}U_{bot}^{\dagger}U_{top}\ket{\psi_{t=0}}$, where
+For a two-level atom with states $\ket{g}$ and $\ket{e}$ (these can be Raman-separated hyperfine states, or other combinations), the probability of measuring state $\ket{g}$ of the atoms at the end of the interferometer sequence is given by $P_{g} = \frac{1}{2}+\frac{1}{2}\Re[C]$~\cite{JonInterPublished}, where

-is the coherence.
-Here, $U_{bot}$ and $U_{top}$ contain information about the operations experienced by the atoms in the two corresponding paths and the order in which they occur (see Ref.~[\onlinecite{AtomInterJon2}] for a longer discussion of this formalism).
+is the coherence, $\Re$ symbolizes the real part, and $\ket{\psi_{t=0}}$ is the initial spatial component.
+Here, $\hat{U}_{\textrm{bot}}$ and $\hat{U}_{\textrm{top}}$ contain information about the operations experienced by the atoms in the two corresponding paths and the order in which they occur (see Appendix~\ref{InterFinState} and Ref.~\cite{JonInterPublished,UnitaryFormalism1,UnitaryFormalism2} for a longer discussion of this formalism).
 Namely,

-where $U^{F}$ is the free fall unitary and $U^{T}$ is that of the tweezer atom trap. $U^{T}$ includes the process of turning the trap on and off, also termed the ``ramping up/down" of the trap, in addition to the holding of the atom in the trap.
+where $\hat{U}^{F}$ is the spatial free fall unitary and $\hat{U}^{T}$ is the spatial unitary of the optical dipole trap. $\hat{U}^{T}$ includes the process of turning the trap on and off, also termed the ``ramping up/down" of the trap, in addition to the holding of the atom in the trap.